ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 16.
 Freshness Factor**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/876063d8-dee3-4369-b5bb-693c68ecdc12)
 *For 15x15 puzzles, there was a strong positive correlation (r= 0.67) between GMST and Freshness Factor.
 Freshness Factor is yet another, and very possibly the most useful for prediction, proprietary XWord Info measure that assesses the aggregate relative novelty of all answers in a given crossword puzzle as compared to those in all other crossword puzzles in the NYT archive.
 The much stronger correlation to GMSTs as compared to that of # Unique Answers suggests that there's much to be gained by taking a graded, as opposed to all-or-none, approach in assessing answer rarity.
-As with Average Answer Length, it can be seen in the FDP that puzzle days peak in this measure in close concordance with the per-day sequence for solve times (interesting little second hump for Mon close to the Tue peak, however)*
+As with Average Answer Length, it can be seen in the FDP that puzzle days peaked in this measure in close concordance with the per-day sequence for solve times (interesting little second hump for Mon close to the Tue peak, however)*

 #### *Past Performance Features*